thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ```
 ### Gather the changes

-It's good to update the release jira with the chnages (i.e. new version tags)
+It's good to update the release Jira with the changes (i.e. new version tags)

 ```
 ./each.sh "pwd; ../current_version.sh -c"